 The following table lists the minimum access level required for each command.
 For example, because p4 add requires at least open access, you can run p4 add if you have open, write, admin, or super access.

-Some commands (for instance, p4 change, when editing a previously submitted changelist) take a -f option that requires admin or super access.
+Some commands (for instance, "p4 change" on page 79, when editing a previously submitted changelist) take a $-\mathbf{f}$ option that requires admin or super access.